rasm1/Leonardo-s-Legacy/README.md

 	<li>font-awesome</li>
 	import (fav)icons to the website
 	<li>chatgpt</li>
-	to generate well structured content in the homepage
+	to generate text content in the homepage
 	<li>amiresponsive</li>
 	Mockup picture for the README file
 </ul>